archana1998/Gradient-Ascent_FK-GRiD/README.md

  - From the other sites, we extracted the fashion images
  - The scripts can be easily modified to work on other websites by just changing a few variables according to the architecture of the website, hence this step can be easily scaled up
  - All of the data scraped is converted to Pandas dataframe and then stored as a CSV

+ ### 3. Downloading the images and Object Detection
+ - The images can be downloaded from the image links stored in the CSV by running the image_download_script.py
+ - Object Detection was done using a pretrained YOLOv3 architecture that was trained with the DeepFashion2 dataset
+ - Code is available at this repository (https://github.com/archana1998/Clothing-Detection), and can be cloned and used by following instructions in the README of the file.
+ - This model identifies "long and short top" object categories and crops out just the bounding box of the image, that contains only the t-shirt.
+ - The t-shirt image is then saved and used for feature extraction